-Helm CONNECT simplifies managing due dates and helps put you in control of your overdue maintenance and compliance items.
+Helm CONNECT has several features that help you manage your due dates and put you in control of overdue maintenance and compliance items.

 Simplified due dates for new templates